FPGA vs Microcontroller: Which One Is Better?

 What Is an FPGA?

-Close-up view of electronic circuit
+Close-up view of the electronic circuit

-Close-up view of electronic circuit
+Close-up view of the electronic circuit

 FPGA is an acronym for field-programmable gate array.
 An engineer can program this piece of hardware to perform specific tasks.